AloizioMacedo/cltodo/README.md

   -h, --help                 Print help
 ```

-If you are in a folder that is the root of a git project, it will manage a todo list for that particular project.
+If you are inside a git project, it will manage a todo list for that particular project.
 You can refer to the global todo list by passing "-g" as an option instead.